-The financial statements have been prepared on the basis the Group is a going concern, which the directors consider appropriate.
+The financial statements have been prepared on the basis the Company is a going concern, which the directors consider appropriate.

-The directors have separately reviewed integrated forecasts for the Group, for the foreseeable future, which indicate that the Group will be able to meet its cash flow demands and liabilities as they fall due from cash flows from operations and existing working capital.
+The directors have separately reviewed integrated forecasts for the Company, for the foreseeable future being at least 12 months from the date of approval of the annual report which indicate that the Company will be able to meet its cash flow demands and liabilities as they fall due from cash flows from operations and existing working capital.